enkidevs/curriculum/r/r-core/programs-in-r/area-of-a-rectangle-r.md

 ## Content

-In this tutorial, we will write a program in R that calculates the area of a rectangle.
+In this insight, we will write a program in R that calculates the area of a rectangle.

 First, we will define a function `calculate_area()` that takes in two arguments: `length` and `width`.
 The function will return the area of the rectangle, which is calculated by multiplying the `length` and `width`.
 ```r